 The purchased mortgage receivables will be held by the Custodian Company on behalf of the Fund.
-The transfer of the mortgage receivables is by way of silent assignment on the delivery date.
+The transfer of the mortgage receivables is by way of silent assignment.
 The Fund acquires the right of action and the mortgage customers are unaware that these loans have been transferred.
-NN Bank remains the point of contact for mortgage customers.
+Venn Hypotheken B.V. remains the point of contact for mortgage customers.

-Every mortgage allocated to the Fund from the production of mortgage loans of NN Bank by means of the allocation mechanism (the method to allocate underlying mortgage offers as agreed between NN Bank, Goldman Sachs Bewaarstichting I and the manager) must meet the Mortgage Loan Criteria.
-The Mortgage Loan Criteria are stipulated in the Master Mortgage Receivables Purchase Agreement.
-These criteria are included as an appendix to the prospectus.
-The allocation is audited by an independent auditor.
+Every mortgage allocated to the Fund from the production of mortgage loans of Venn Hypotheken B.V. by means of the Allocation Mechanism (the method to allocate underlying mortgage offers as agreed between Venn Hypotheken B.V., Goldman Sachs Bewaarstichting I and the manager) must meet the Mortgage Loan Criteria.
+The Mortgage Loan Criteria are stipulated in the Mortgage Investment Purchase Agreement.
+If a mortgage does not meet the Mortgage Loan Criteria, it will remain in the Fund, but there are compensation arrangements in the case of a loss of credit.
+The Allocation Mechanism is available from the Manager upon request.

-In principle, the relevant production for the Funds is equivalent to that produced by NN Bank for the NN insurance entities, subject to the Mortgage Loan Criteria.
-For new production, the Manager may (temporarily) deviate from the NHG percentage and the allocation by fixed interest period, if this serves the interests of the Participants.
-Participants will be informed if the Manager decides to deviate from this in substance.
+The Fund strives to keep the relevant production for the Fund equivalent to that produced on average in the Dutch mortgage market, subject to the Mortgage Loan Criteria.
+For new production, the Manager may (temporarily) deviate from the allocation, if this serves the interests of the Participants.
+Participants are informed about the production allocation during the annual meeting for participants.